Code of Conduct

 - Real or implied threat of professional or financial damage or harm

-- Photographing slides of oral presentations and posters without permission
+- Photographing or reproducing slides of oral presentations and posters without permission

 - Recording of scientific and other sessions without permission